JinhoLee93/Computer-Vision/photometric_stereo/README.md

 First, we need to translate the 3D information of the sphere into the computer's 2D world.
 Then, how do we adjust any 3D information into 2D?
 - To begin with, the computer needs to be able to detect the sphere.
-- I'm using [im2bw function](https://www.mathworks.com/help/images/ref/im2bw.html) from MATLAB to render it easier to detect the object in [findSphere.m](https://github.com/JinhoLee93/Computer_Vision/blob/main/photometric_stereo/findSphere.m).
+- I'm using [im2bw function](https://www.mathworks.com/help/images/ref/im2bw.html) from MATLAB to render it easier to get the object properties in [findSphere.m](https://github.com/JinhoLee93/Computer_Vision/blob/main/photometric_stereo/findSphere.m).